-Heddon's Torpedo Alley & Flipper
+Heddon's Torpedo & Flipper Fishing Lures

-Ah-wooo-ga!
-Dive, dive!
-Heddon torpedo ahead.
 First introduced in the 1920's, all Torpedoes have L-rig hardware, two piece or surface hardware.
 The last wood Torpedoes were in the catalog until 1936.

 Click on the photo to enlarge it

 A new in the box 130 Torpedo in the later color called silver or aluminum with green back.
-The box is marked 133, the hardware is L-rig. h133tp.jpg (74111 bytes)
+The box is marked 133, the hardware is L-rig.

 A new in the box 130 Torpedo with L-rig hardware in pearl.
 The up leaping Bass on the box and name on the belly point to this being one of the last of the L-rig baits.
-Box marked 139Pl h139pltp.jpg (64994 bytes)
+Box marked 139Pl

 First is a three hook 130 in L-rig with the correctly marked box.